- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 One of the great things about this region is how there’s so much to do within easy driving distance.
 Bar Harbor to Acadia National Park (and vice versa) is just a few minutes’ journey.
 You’ll be at the entrance to the park very quickly.

 Psst: Before you enter the park, you will need to buy an entrance pass.
-You can find out where to buy and specific prices here.
-A vehicle pass valid for 1-7 days (including occupants) is $25.
-Not a bad deal!
+You can find out where to buy and specific prices here or visit the Village Green in Bar Harbor.
 If you’re traveling without a car, the Island Explorer shuttle passes through the park, or you can hop on a narrated bus tour with fellow travelers.

 Planning to visit several national parks this year?
 The America the Beautiful Pass is an amazingly good deal, giving you access to more than 2,000 sites for an entire year.
 Get it here.